OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeTrvprob.rst

       return 1 + count(rt.left()) + count(rt.right());
      }

+Make sure that when you design your recursive case(s) that they are not doing redundant nodes visit or skipping nodes.
+This can be done by tracing your code on a binary tree and marking the nodes that you have visited after each recursive call.

+..
+Todo:: Visulization for ineffficent code tracing that does redundant visits.

+..
+Todo:: Visulization for ineffficent code tracing that skips necessary nodes visits.

 Learning those skills requires a lot of practice to make sure that you are not only getting the correct answer but also doing the solution effeciently without visiting more or less nodes than required.